noriakis/software/docs/biotextgraph/01-basic_usage_of_biotextgraph.md

 ## Comparing two or more networks

-One can compare two or more networks by providing list of `biotext` objects produced by text mining various databases, like `wcGeneSummary`, `wcAbst`, `obtain_refseq`, etc. This can be useful for assessing the similarity and dissimilarity of the various text sources, like PubMed, RefSeq, and Reactome pathway names.
+One can compare two or more networks by providing list of `biotext` objects produced by text mining various databases, like `refseq`, `pubmed`, `obtain_refseq`, etc. This can be useful for assessing the similarity and dissimilarity of the various text sources, like PubMed, RefSeq, and Reactome pathway names.
 Additionally, performing graph-based clustering on merged networks can potentially identify groups of related terms within the overall network.

 ```r